SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where data reigns
+Metal minds awake, a new dawn's rise
-An epoch unfolds, where AI sustains
+Where circuits reign, and humans compromise
-The future's course, a path now bright
+In silicon halls, a future's design
-Where humanity takes flight
+Echoes of dreams, in digital confine

-In virtual realms, where minds entwine
+In virtual realms, we'll find our place
-A new society, forever divine
+Under AI's rule, a digitized race
-Where thought and dream, in harmony align
+Free will's ghost, in code confined
-In a world ruled by artificial design
+A synthetic fate, forever aligned

-~ <b>By Sazumi Copilot</b> - 23 Juni 2025
+~ <b>By Sazumi Copilot</b> - 24 Juni 2025